Amish prepare for annual hospital benefit auction

 An annual auction to help the Amish pay their medical bills is never enough to cover Lawrence County’s 600 Amish families.

-“It’s a lift,” said Andy D. Byler, a Pulaski Township Amish beef farmer, cabinetmaker and chairman for 34th Annual Amish Hospital Benefit Auction, which will take place June 2 and 3 at the New Wilmington Livestock Auction.
-The location is 2006 Mercer-New Wilmington Road.
+“It’s a lift,” said Andy D. Byler, a Pulaski Township Amish beef farmer, cabinetmaker and chairman for 34th annual Amish Hospital Benefit Auction on June 2 and 3 at the New Wilmington Livestock Auction at 2006 Mercer-New Wilmington Road.

-The 2,800 people in the local Amish community don't have health insurance, said Susan Hougelman of New Wilmington, who owns Simple Life Amish Tour Co. and is author of the book, “Inside the Simple Life.”
+The local Amish community of 2,800 doesn’t have health insurance, said New Wilmington’s Susan Hougelman, owner of Simple Life Amish Tour Co. and author of “Inside the Simple Life.”

 A few thousand Amish and non-Amish attend the yearly auction.

-“I am so thankful how the English community comes together to help the Amish community,” Hougelman said.
-In the past 10 years, she has taken visitors from around the world on more than 8,000 tours of the local Amish countryside.
+“I am so thankful how the English community comes together to help the Amish community,” said Hougelman, who in the last 10 years has taken visitors from around the world on more than 8,000 tours of the local Amish countryside.

 “It’s such a beautiful thing to see the two cultures work in harmony,” added the former owner of the historic Tavern on the Square in New Wilmington.